-Europe, despite its overall decline in the wake of WWII, remains one of the most important regions in the world.
+In spite of its global decline in the wake of WWII, Europe remains one of the world's most important regions.

 Still, Europe is facing serious challenges today.